rpolishchuk3/rpolishchuk3/README.md

 ## 🧑‍💻 About Me

-- 🎓 **Currently:** 2nd-year Applied Mathematics student at University of Alberta
+- 🎓 **Currently:** 3rd-year Statistics student at University of Alberta
 - 🎯 **Goals:**
-  - gain hands-on experience in data and quantitative analysis
+  - strengthen skills in statistics, data analysis, and programming
-  - learn how analytical work is done in real-world settings
+  - apply statistical methods to real-world data through practical projects
-  - strengthen practical skills through mentorship and feedback
+  - continuously learn new tools and techniques to grow as a data-focused professional
 - 📫 **Reach me:** [LinkedIn](https://www.linkedin.com/in/robert-polishchuk/)

 ---